 Lerwick harbour is a modern port, with versatile facilities serving a wide range of users.

-At the crossroads of the North Sea and the North-east Atlantic, Lerwick Harbour is Britain's most northerly commercial port and a great base for touring around the Shetland Isles or as a springboard for vessels sailing to Scandinavia.
+At the crossroads of the North Sea and North-east Atlantic, Lerwick Harbour is Britain’s “Top" port – the most northerly commercial harbour in the country.
+With two entrances, the sheltered, deep-water port is open to shipping in all weathers and operates around the clock, handling over 5,000 vessels annually.

 Lerwick, the main town and capital of Shetland, dates from the 17th century.
 Sheltered by the neighbouring island of Bressay to the east, it has an excellent natural harbour attracting visitors from all around the world.
 As the main seaway to Shetland's many attractions, Lerwick provides a great starting point for cruising around the islands and a springboard location for vessels sailing to and from Scandinavia.